pkErbynn/advanced-css-and-sass/README.md

             - less creative freedom, diff to create distinct prod
             - clients are used to see desktop version as prototype
             - more difficult do develop
-        - nb: have both in mind uuhich ever is chosed
+        - nb: have both in mind which ever is chosed

 ### Breakpoint selection
 - Bad: specific target to popular screens
 - Good: screen range target (preferrable)
-- Perfect: design breaks, fix css uuhile expanding uuidth, more difficult
+- Perfect: design breaks, fix css while expanding width, more difficult

 ### Media query pixel spectrum
 Basically: 600px, 900px, 1200px, 1800px <br><br>